 Community education and development.
 It is recognized that the ongoing education of the general community about persons with disabilities and their families is still needed.
 Additionally, the natural supports and opportunities that the general community has to offer must be further developed to add traditional resources used by people with disabilities and their families to achieve their support needs.
 SDRI staff will engage in both of these activities since both of these activities are critical if the concept of self-determination is to be achieved.

 A Personal Agent will work with you to help you get the support you need, through Person-Centered Planning.

 A Personal Agent from SDRI works for you and acts as a facilitator for your supports.
 SDRI is in contact with many different kinds of service providers and will help you find the right person or agency.

-- Help you determine your goals and create a plan to make them happen
+- Help you determine specific goals and create a plan to help make them happen

 - Help you create a budget for your plan

 - Help you find people to work for you, who you can interview and hire

 Support can come in many forms and can happen in many places.
 You can receive support at work, in the community and in your home.